-However, Travis was not always as passionate about snowboarding as he is today.
-It was not until he was 18 that he competed in his first major competition.
+However, unlike most pro snowboarders who started competing from an early age, Travis didn't enter his first major competition until he was 18.
 In 2001, the young outsider entered Snowboarder magazine’s event, Superpark.
 There he attempted something that others wouldn’t dare: a handful of backside rodeos over a 100-foot-plus kicker.
 He left a star.